YashMukand/sound-healing-mancova-analysis/README.md

-# sound-healing-mancova-analysis
+# Sound Healing MANCOVA Analysis

 Statistical analysis of a sound healing study using MANCOVA in Python.
 Includes anonymized dataset, formatted console output, and research-ready script.

-# Sound Healing MANCOVA Analysis

 This repository contains the Python-based statistical analysis conducted as part of an academic study on the effects of sound healing interventions.
 Specifically, this project applies a Multivariate Analysis of Variance (MANCOVA) to assess outcomes related to Anxiety, Spirituality, and Stress across different conditions.